Mahpara810/Data-pipeline-python-sql-tableau/README.md

 • IBM Developer – Predict customer churn with SciKit-Learn

 • Medium Article – Customer Churn Prediction with Telco Dataset
-#  Acknowledgments
+# 🌟 Acknowledgments
 • Thanks to IBM Sample Data Sets for providing the Telco Customer Churn dataset.

 • Special thanks to Kaggle for hosting and making the dataset easily accessible to the data science community.

-• Gratitude to the open-source community behind tools like Pandas, NumPy, Matplotlib, Seaborn, and Scikit-learn.
+• Gratitude to the open-source community behind tools like Pandas, NumPy, Matplotlib and Seaborn.

 • Appreciation to the authors of various tutorials and blog posts that helped guide the data exploration and model building process.
-# Contributions
+# 🤝Contributions
 Contributions are welcome!
 Please fork the repo, make your changes, and submit a pull request.

-# License
+# 📝 License
 This project is licensed under the [MIT License](LICENSE).